Written by

 Why's that?

-Because sometimes good cops get cut for doing what needs done to bring criminals to justice.
-Sometimes the department needs a scapegoat to make the heat go away.
-It was my turn, and I took one for the team.
-Now, if you want some retired desk jockey to do your dirty work for you, there's plenty of those guys playing detective out there.
+Because sometimes good cops get cut for doing what needs done.
+Department needed a scapegoat.
+I took one for the team.
+Now, you want some retired desk jockey playing detective, there's plenty of those guys out there.
 But if you want the real thing, that's me.
 You sign here and give me a check, this situation's handled.
-If Mrs. Hess is out there playing Twister with the soccer coach, I'll give you an evidence file that'll make her divorce attorney weep.
-And I'm talking real tears.
-But I need to know if we're actually doing this, or if you need to spend a few weeks reading Yelp reviews so you can find the investigation agency with the best bottled water.
+Mrs. Hess is out there playing Twister with the pool boy, I'll give you an evidence file that'll make her divorce attorney weep.
+Real tears.
+But I need to know if we're actually doing this, or if you need a few weeks reading Yelp reviews to find the agency with the best bottled water.

 Bradley likes this guy but doesn't want to make it too easy on him, so he makes a show of being contemplative.